faye0078/Water-Extraction/README.md

 # Water-HRNet:

 - A deep Net for surface water mapping .
+- Just a binary classification problem.
+Water or Not Water.
 - Since the training dataset used is too small, the effect of the model is not guaranteed, it is only used to complete my coursework.

 ## -- Model